immersive-web/webxr-ar-module/input-explainer.md

   * `'gaze'` indicates the target ray will originate at the user's head and follow the direction they are looking (this is commonly referred to as a "gaze input" device).
 While it may be possible for these devices to be tracked (and have a grip matrix), the head gaze is used for targeting.
 Example devices: 0DOF clicker, regular gamepad, voice command, tracked hands.
   * `'tracked-pointer'` indicates that the target ray originates from either a handheld device or other hand-tracking mechanism and represents that the user is using their hands or the held device for pointing.
 The exact orientation of the ray relative to a given device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance or a physical device, the target ray should most likely point in the same direction as the user's index finger if it was outstretched.
-  * `'screen'` indicates that the input source was an interaction with the canvas element associated with a non-immersive session's output context, such as a mouse click or touch event.
-See [Magic Window Input](#magic_window_input) for more details.
+  * `'screen'` indicates that the input source was an interaction with a session's output context canvas element, such as a mouse click or touch event.
+Only applicable for inline sessions or an immersive AR session being displayed on a 2D screen.
+See [Screen Input](#screen_input) for more details.

 ```js
 // Loop over every input source and get their pose for the current frame.